OH (216) 956-3246 FL (941) 779-8195

 • Ensuring all eligible survivors are included in the claim

-Step 3: Gather Essential Documentation and Evidence
+Step 3: Gather Documentation and Evidence

 • Death certificate and autopsy reports